Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals

 \subsection{Selective distribution of defects in bipartite systems}

-As already mentioned, the remarkable electronic properties of MLG and BLG make then a good candidate for many applications, but these applications are severely limited by the absence of a gap.
-Hence, the band-gap opening and the control of graphene bilayer become essential for the applications in various electronic devices.
+As already mentioned, the remarkable electronic properties of MLG and BLG make them good candidates for many applications, but these applications are severely limited by the absence of a gap.
+Hence, the band-gap opening and the control of bilayer graphene become essential for the applications in various electronic devices.
 One way to create a gap in MLG is the selective functionalization.
-It has been done, for example, with hydrogen adsorption on a moir\'e pattern of Graphene-Ir(111) \cite{Jorgensen16}.
+It has been done, for example, with hydrogen adsorption on a moir\'e pattern of graphene-Ir(111) \cite{Jorgensen16}.
 BLG offers more possibilities for obtaining a gap.
 One of its advantages is the control of its gap by applying an external gate voltage \cite{Castro07,McCann06,McCann13}, which opens the way to multiple applications for nanodevices \cite{Zhang09,Overweg18,Kurzmann19}.
-On the other hand, the BLG electrical conductivity can be performed with using the influence of substrate \cite{Zhou07}, vacancies, adatoms or admolecules adsorbed on the surface of BLG \cite{Leenaerts09,Mapasha12,VanTuan16,Missaoui17, Missaoui18,Katoch18,VanTuan16,Pinto20,Son20,Joucken21,Jouda21}.
-For instance, single- and double-sided fluorination has been shown to affect strongly conductivity, exhibiting insulating and conducting behavior, respectively \cite{Son20}.
-This suggests that the specific functionalization of only one of the two sublattice should be an also important parameter for controlling a real gap or a mobility gap\,\cite{VanTuan16,Missaoui18,Joucken21,Jouda21}.
+On the other hand, the BLG electrical conductivity can be tuned with using the influence of substrate \cite{Zhou07}, vacancies, adatoms or admolecules adsorbed on the surface of BLG \cite{Leenaerts09,Mapasha12,VanTuan16,Missaoui17, Missaoui18,Katoch18,VanTuan16,Pinto20,Son20,Joucken21,Jouda21}.
+For instance, single- and double-sided fluorination has been shown to affect conductivity strongly, exhibiting insulating and conducting behavior, respectively \cite{Son20}.
+This suggests that the specific functionalization of only one of the two sublattices should be also an important parameter for controlling a real gap or a mobility gap\,\cite{VanTuan16,Missaoui18,Joucken21,Jouda21}.